megakevin/end-point-blog/2024/06/uploading-multiple-files-in-a-single-request-in-an-asp.net-application.md

 Let's get started.

 > Each section is accompanied by a given commit that includes all the changes discussed within them.
-So feel free to check those as well to see step by step how the finished product takes shape.
+So feel free to check those as well to see how the finished product takes shape step by step.

 # Where to store the images

 > Commit: [d65fd8](https://github.com/megakevin/end-point-blog-dotnet-8-demo/commit/d65fd8fa7f1b836c1245fb657aad5d11e667164e).

 The first decision that we have to make is where to store the image files.
 There are various options afforded to us by ASP.NET and our underlying [PostgreSQL](https://www.postgresql.org/) database, but here's how we're going to do it: We're going to store records in the database that represent the images associated with each quote.
 These records won't actually contain image binary data however, only references to them, in the form of their file names.
-The files themselves will be stored in ASP.NET's [`wwwroot`](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-8.0) directory.
+The files themselves will be stored in the project's [`wwwroot`](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-8.0) directory.
 That way they can be easily served to browsers, as everything inside that directory is accessible to clients.

 Starting off with a fresh new ASP.NET Core Web App (with Razor Pages) project, here's how that's done.